Skip to content

 Dependency metadata package.json description, README.md

-The Lethal Trifecta marks catastrophic exposure: private data + untrusted input + external egress present simultaneously.
+The Lethal Trifecta marks the worst exposure: private data, untrusted input, and external egress all present at once.
 Any three-leg path is high-severity.

 Step 1: Map retrieval paths